soundpress/RulesOfNYC/docs/c46/index.rst

 *§ 1-04 Ownership and Maintenance of Conduit.* ::

-Except as provided in section 1-08(b) of this chapter, the owner must retain title to the conduit and must maintain the conduit in working order and good repair, and in compliance with the rules of this chapter.
+Except as provided in 67 RCNY §1-08(b), the owner must retain title to the conduit and must maintain the conduit in working order and good repair, and in compliance with the rules of this chapter.
 The owner must comply with all requirements, directives and orders of the Department of Transportation regarding microtrenching.